 Elgar kept abreast of contemporary developments on the Continent, not least through visits to Bayreuth and Munich in 1892 and 1893, and began an ambitious series of oratorios that won him growing recognition in the British Midlands as the 1890s progressed.
 But it was his Enigma Variations

 , performed in London in 1899, that marked his breakthrough as a composer of national importance.
-His reputation was consolidated a year later with the oratorio Gerontius
+His reputation was consolidated a year later with the oratorio The Dream of Gerontius

 , and he now began two decades of relentless activity.
 Gerontius